mozilla/firefox-test-engineering/reference/testing.rst

 Python
 ^^^^^^

-- nose_ is a highly recommended testing library for Python.

-   - `django-nose`_ integrates nose into a Django test runner.
-   - `nose-progressive`_ is a nose plugin that makes test output much easier to read.

-- pytest_ is also a commonly used testing library for Python, with a great plugin ecosystem.
+- pytest_ is a highly recommended testing library for Python, with a great plugin ecosystem.
 Some common plugins we're using include

    - `pytest-testrail`_ for sending test run details to our `Testrail` server